the Mike Mercury Ham Radio Page

 Hints & Tips

-Do not plug your 7100 into your computers USB before first manually installing the USB driver first
+Cloning SoftwareIf you are using the factory Icom software, do not plug your 7100 into your computers USB before first manually installing the USB driver.

 the CDROM contains one ZIP file.
 Within that zip file is a "Driver" folder.
 You must manually run the driver folder executable - befor ever plugging in the radios USB port into your computer.
 It will not auto-install on first detection.